On the asymptotic magnitude of subsets of Euclidean space: The magnitude of a ternary cantor set

 and so $p$ has the required form.

 Conversely, if $f$ is a function satisfying $f(3\ell )=f(\ell ) $, then defining $p(\ell ):=f(\ell )\ell ^{\log_3(2)}$ is easily seen to give a function satisfying the functional equation:

 as required. \end{proof} The appearance of $\log_3(2)$ here is not outrageous as it is the Hausdorff dimension of the Cantor set $T_\ell $ for every $\ell $.
-We will show that the magnitude $|T_\ell |$ is of the form $p(\ell )+q_2(\ell )$ where $p$ satisfies the above functional equation and $q_2(\ell )\to 0$ as $\ell \to \infty$, so the growth of the magnitude of the Cantor set is equal to its Hausdorff dimension.
+We will show that the magnitude $|T_\ell |$ is of the form $p(\ell )+q_2(\ell )$ where $p$ satisfies the above functional equation and $q_2(\ell )\to 0$ as $\ell \to \infty$.
+Hence the magnitude dimension (see Section~\ref{Section:MeckesResults}) of the Cantor set is equal to its Hausdorff dimension.

 We will use a more constructive definition of the Cantor set $T_\ell $.
 We start with the zeroth approximation $\TC{\ell}{0}$ which consists of two points on the real line a distance $\ell $ apart.
-Let $\mu_{1}$ and $\mu_{2}$ be the two scalings of the real line by a factor of $1/3$ with the two points of $\TC{\ell}{0}$ as their respective fixed points.
-Define $\TC\ell{k}$, the $k$th approximation to the Cantor set, inductively by $\TC\ell {k}:=\mu_{1}(\TC\ell {k-1})\cup\mu_{2}(\TC\ell {k-1})$ for $k\ge1$.
-Then by the work of Hutchinson (see~\cite{Hutchinson:FractalsSelfSimilarity}) the length $\ell $ Cantor set is the limit of these sets, $T_\ell =\bigcup_k \TC\ell{k}$, and it is the unique non-empty compact subset satisfying $T_\ell=\mu_{1}(T_\ell)\cup\mu_{2}(T_\ell )$.
+Let $\psi_{1}$ and $\psi_{2}$ be the two scalings of the real line by a factor of $1/3$ with the two points of $\TC{\ell}{0}$ as their respective fixed points.
+Define $\TC\ell{k}$, the $k$th approximation to the Cantor set, inductively by $\TC\ell {k}:=\psi_{1}(\TC\ell {k-1})\cup\psi_{2}(\TC\ell {k-1})$ for $k\ge1$.
+Then by the work of Hutchinson (see~\cite{Hutchinson:FractalsSelfSimilarity}) the length $\ell $ Cantor set is the limit of these sets, $T_\ell =\bigcup_k \TC\ell{k}$, and it is the unique non-empty compact subset satisfying $T_\ell=\psi_{1}(T_\ell)\cup\psi_{2}(T_\ell )$.
 Using the formula for the magnitude of a set of points in a line given above, it is easy to calculate the magnitudes of these finite approximations to the Cantor set. \begin{thm} The magnitude of the $k$th approximation to the Cantor set of length $\ell$ is

 \end{thm} \begin{proof} We use the formula of Theorem~\ref{Thm:LinearMagnitude} for the magnitude of a linear metric space in terms of the distances between neighbouring points.
 Since the $(k+1)$th approximation, $\TC\ell{k+1}$, is two copies of $\TC{\ell/3}{k}$ a distance $\ell/3$ apart, we know that for a pair of neighbouring points in $\TC\ell{k+1}$, either both are in the same copy of $\TC{\ell/3}{k} $ or else they are in different copies and are a distance $\ell/3$ apart.
 So by Theorem~\ref{Thm:LinearMagnitude}, for $k\ge0$,